thomasdenney/ravenglass/README.md

 ## Usage

-Run `./rg.py` to save the currently playing song.
-Other options include caching data on all your songs as JSON, watch Spotify with an interactive UI, creating playlists from lists of song IDs, and create automatic playlists from single songs, etc.
+Run `./rg.py save` to save the currently playing song.
+Other options include caching data on all your songs as JSON, watch Spotify with an interactive UI, creating playlists from lists of song IDs, and create automatic playlists from single songs, etc. You can view all the options by running `./rg.py --help`.

 ## TODO

 * [ ] Break up into separate files
 * [ ] Rewrite server logic
 * [ ] Generalise API access
-* [ ] Move